 • Flat Minimum: A flat surface set at the lower vertex elevation of the boundary.

-• Terrain State: Additional terrain models of the same area—captured at different times—that are available in the project as separate "layers".
+• Timestep: Additional terrain models of the same area—captured at different times—that are available in the project on separate dates.

-• The reference terrain needs to be set by the user in the Reference State box.
+• Each dataset by date/purpose needs to be set by the user in the Compare to box.

-• This option is only available when the project contains multiple Terrain States.
+• This option is only available when the project contains multiple Timesteps on the Timeline.

 1. Select a surface.

-5. A Stockpile item is created in the Viewport, and the quantities are available in the Selection box.
+6. A Stockpile is created, and the quantities are available in the Selection box.

 1. Select a boundary.